I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Dental care among the lower orders was primitive at best.
 “Toothpaste” could be concocted from a variety of abrasive substances such as chalk, soot, coral, or powdered cuttlefish, rubbed on by the fingers or with a frayed twig.
 The result was a brisk business for barbers and blacksmiths who would remove a decayed tooth for people who could not afford a dentist.

 Given all of the above, it’s not surprising that Victorian London and other cities were plagued by outbreaks of disease.

-Then, came the cholera outbreaks.
-In 1831, a Board of Health report warned that effect was worst among “the poor, ill-fed, and unhealthy part of the population, and especially those who have been addicted to the drinking of spirituous liquors, and indulgence in irregular habits.”
+Then came the cholera outbreaks.
+In 1831, a Board of Health report warned that the effect was worst among “the poor, ill-fed, and unhealthy part of the population, and especially those who have been addicted to the drinking of spirituous liquors, and indulgence in irregular habits.”

 So, the folk who lived in poverty brought the disease on themselves.
 Blaming the victim did not address the real cause, which was that the poor were forced to live in crowded, unsanitary conditions and to drink water that was contaminated by feces.

 The first cholera epidemic caused the deaths of 6,000 people in 1831-32.
 The 1848-49 outbreak took another 14,000.
 And, in 1853-54, it was the turn of 10,000 more to die from the disease.